KlunkyLX/diy/_posts/2018-01-16-arabic-self-learning.markdown

 It will take me at least one more year to understand spoken TV news properly.
 Currently I understand general context and lot of individual words, but I fail to recognize cca 30% of spoken words &ndash; this is mostly because they speak quite fast in the TV news.

 To learn to speak (and write) is completely different story and that is not my goal.
 I guess it doesn't makes much sense to learn to speak without a teacher, and presumably it is way more useful to learn to speak in some dialect than in Modern Standard Arabic.

+## Random Remarks

+* I learned how to say "Yes" in Arabic after more than 12 months since I began learning.
+Word "Yes" is not used in newspapers at all, it emerged for the first time only when I started watching TV.
+* Richard Stallman has interesting [method to learn new languages](https://stallman.org/rms-lifestyle.html) (scroll to section Learning languages)